 European stocks rose and bond yields fell, with investors betting parliament would back the bailout.

 Although the bailout package is much tougher than the Greek people could have imagined when they resoundingly rejected a previous offer from the creditors in a referendum on July 5, most want to keep the euro.

 With banks shut and the threat of a calamitous exit from the currency bloc hovering over the country if it cannot conclude a deal, many Greeks see the package as the lesser of two evils.

-(Additional reporting by Gina Kalovyrna, George Georgiopoulos, Ingrid Melander, Karolina Tagaris, Michele Kambas in Athens, Alastair Macdonald and Jan Strupczewski in Brussels, Madeline Chambers, Caroline Copley in Berlin, Mark John and Yann Le Guernigou in Paris, William James in London, David Gaffen in New York; Writing by Matthias Williams and James Mackenzie; Editing by Philippa Fletcher, Peter Graff, David Stamp, Toni Reinhold)
+(Additional reporting by Gina Kalovyrna, George Georgiopoulos, Ingrid Melander, Angeliki Koutantou in Athens, Alastair Macdonald and Jan Strupczewski in Brussels, Madeline Chambers and Caroline Copley in Berlin, Mark John and Yann Le Guernigou in Paris, William James in London; writing by Matthias Williams and James Mackenzie; editing by Philippa Fletcher and Peter Graff)